 The RSN operates via a ‘hub and spoke’ model.
 Each Hub has a dedicated, full-time Research Development Manager.
 However, in some hubs, this role is shared by part-time Managers responsible for specific hospitals or regions within the Hub.
 The Research Development Manager works closely with clinicians, nurses and allied health professionals and hospital executives along with academics and industry to build research capacity within the hub.
 An RSN Manager based in the EMF office coordinates the Network as well as providing support for hospitals and researchers based outside of the hubs.

-Initially, EMF is piloting the RSN in three hubs.
-These include a Gold Coast, West Moreton and Darling Downs Hub; a Children’s Health Queensland Hub; and a ‘North of the River’ Hub (Redcliffe, Caboolture, Sunshine Coast and Wide Bay).
+Initially, EMF has three RSN hubs operating in the Gold Coast, West Moreton and Darling Downs Hub; a Children’s Health Queensland Hub; and a ‘North of the River’ Hub (Redcliffe, Caboolture, Sunshine Coast, Wide Bay and Rockhampton).

 Research Support Network Manager: